xbasset/memgit/README.md

 Git allows multiple contributors, like agents, to interact with the same data, and discuss how and why they want to apply changes.

 Git allows multiple instances of a same data to live their lives appart and also get synced while living separately.

+## Memory Management Module

+The memory management module will be responsible for:

+- Managing the information flow into the working context of LLM calls.
+- Ensuring that relevant data is available for each LLM call to enhance performance and accuracy.

+## Git as the Backbone

+Git will be used as the backbone for data storage and version control.
+The reasons for choosing Git include:
+- Robust version control capabilities.
+- Efficient handling of differences in data versions.
+- Widely adopted and well-understood by developers.

+## Episodes in Markdown for Data Format

+Episodes and Git Tree Structure

+The content stored in Markdown will be referred to as "episodes".
+These episodes will be organized within a Git tree structure, allowing for efficient storage and retrieval.

+Markdown will be used as the data format due to its:

+- Lightweight structure.
+- Ease of understanding by LLMs.
+- Simplicity in managing version differences in Git.

 ## What we want memgit to do